OpenWork-NZ/mdwg/docs/_defs/ServiceIdentification.md

 ## ICSM Recommendations

-Therefore - To clearly understand what resource a metadata record is describing, there should be one and only one [1..1] *MD_Identification* package in a metadata record.
+Therefore - to clearly understand what resource a metadata record is describing, there should be one and only one [1..1] *MD_Identification* package in a metadata record.
 For service metadata, this must be expressed as an *SV_ServiceIdentification* instance.
 The *Service Indentifaction* package contains several sub-packages and sub-elements.
 To ease the common use of such metadata, it is important that the use of these sub-packages and sub-elements be standardised.

 ### Recommended Service Sub-Elements
 In addition the recommended attributes of [MD_Identification](./class-MD_Identification) detailed below, the following *SV_ServiceIdentification* subpackages and sub-elements are recommended.